Leo Tolstoy

 — Pascal

-In the moral sense, there is nothing good or bad in the love for one’s family, just as there is nothing good or bad in the love for yourself: both this and the other are natural phenomena.
-If it crosses its natural limits, the love for one’s family, just as the love for yourself, can be a vice, but it can never be a virtue.
+In a moral sense, there is nothing good or bad in the love for one’s family, just as there is nothing good or bad in the love for one’s self: both this and the other are natural phenomena.
+Beyond its natural limits, however, the love for one’s family, just as the love for one’s self, can become a vice, but it can never be a virtue.